AubreyKuang/blog/src/README.md

 # About Me

 Hello!
-I am Aubrey Kuang, a student majoring in information system of NEU!
+I am Aubrey Kuang, a master student of Carnegie Mellon University!
 Nice to see you.

 ## Professional Experience